apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 © 2023, RoadTrafficSigns.com

-With a great level of excitment, on behalf of Apache Camel community, I'm proud to announce the general availability of **Camel K 2.0**.
+With a great level of excitement, on behalf of Apache Camel community, I'm proud to announce the general availability of **Camel K 2.0**.
 It's been a long ride since the beginning of 2023 when we announced the desire to work on an heavy refactoring in order to introduce new shining features and be able to run the future **Camel 4** runtimes.

 This is the first important milestone reached, and we thought that the work done so far is already mature to see **general availability**.
 We'll keep working on the [roadmap](/blog/2023/02/camel-k-roadmap-2023/) along this year in order to try to complete as much as we can of what we have planned for 2023.